 Have you ever wondered about the lineage of the Circuit machines?
 I have collected information and images for a variety of machines that have been made.
 Cricut machines are manufactured by Provo Craft & Novelty, Inc. Provo Craft is located in Utah.
 The company is 15 years old and was created on December 21, 2003.
 I don’t have the manufacture dates for each machine.
 If you have this information, I would love to be able to add it to this article.

 the following links are affiliate links

 The models are listed in reverse order of their manufacturing years.
-If you want to see cricut models by year, then start at the bottom of the post and work your way back to the top.
+If you want to see Cricut models by year, then start at the bottom of the current models and work your way back to the top.